-Cassandra King speaks with her publisher about her new book:
+Cassandra King speaks with her publisher about Queen of Broken Hearts:

 1. Are their parts of this book that you drew from your life experience?
 Is that always the case for fiction?
 Was it the case, in particular, for this book?